-When DHET took over the colleges, many College Councils and Management structures were dysfunctional and unable to provide oversight, strategic leadership and guidance resulting in high levels of instability.
-The VCET College sector was marked by fragmented and insufficient administrative and management capacity due to inefficiencies in the allocation of resources.
+When DHET took over the colleges, many College Councils and Management structures were dysfunctional and unable to provide oversight, strategic leadership and guidance resulting in high levels

 Poor academic performance of college's, poor curriculum delivery, low throughput rates are hampering progression into the labour market and create backlogs in the pipeline of new students.
 Limited engagement between colleges and industry restricts curriculum alignment and limits access to workplace learning opportunities undermining the value of the curriculum in enhancing employability.